 Quick tip: Shipping makes items like these batteries a poor choice for most sellers.
 Because they are large and heavy, the cost of shipping can be high, and most customers will prefer to purchase them from brick-and-mortar stores.
 Small, light items generally sell best on eBay.

-Subtract the shipping cost, the eBay fees, and your minimum acceptable profit from the competitive price.
+Subtract the shipping costs, the eBay fees, and your minimum acceptable profit from the competitive price.
 The remainder is how much you can afford to spend on the item you want to sell.

-Let’s say I found a way to ship these batteries for $6.
-I would then combine the $6 in shipping, $2.10 in eBay fees, and $4–$6 in minimum acceptable profit to get a total of $12.10 to $14.10.
-Subtract that from the $18 I determined to be a competitive price and my budget to buy each pack of batteries is $3.90 to $5.90.
+Let’s say I found a way to ship these batteries for $6 and package them for $1.50.
+I would then combine the $6 in shipping, $1.50 in packaging, $2.62 in eBay fees, and $5 in minimum acceptable profit to get a total of $15.12.
+Subtract that from the $18 I determined to be a competitive price and my budget to buy each pack of batteries is $2.88.

 That’s highly unlikely to happen with this particular product.
 However, you’re much more likely to turn a good profit from less competitive products.
 Lower competition means that customers have fewer options and will therefore be willing to pay a higher price.